data-comp-2024/dexterra-comp/README.md

 # Multi-Floor Airport Restroom Flow Simulator

-A **modular simulation framework** for analyzing passenger flow and restroom usage in multi-floor airport terminals.
+A **modular simulation framework** for analyzing passenger flow and restroom usage in multi-floor airport terminals, with additional modules for time series forecasting of future demand.

 ```
 Poop-profiles/